-- 5.4.
-Multiple Work Site Assignments - 5.4.1.
+5.4 Multiple Work Site Assignments.

+- 5.4.1.
 In some circumstances, the District may offer a classroom teacher an assignment which requires the educator to teach at more than one work site.
+Building administrators should work collaboratively with the educator assigned to multiple work sites to develop a reasonable schedule and expectations regarding staff meetings, parent teacher conferences, after school activities, and other such responsibilities. - 5.4.2 These responsibilities should not exceed those required of a full-time educator at a single work site.

+5.5 Transfers

+- [a] The District administration may transfer educators from one school or work location to another. - [b] However, before such transfers take effect, educators shall be entitled to meet with their principals or District administrators to discuss the District's reasons for the transfers as well as the educators' concerns and preferences. - [c] Transfers shall not be imposed for the purpose of resolving performance problems that should be addressed through a Plan of Assistance.

+5.5.1 Voluntary Transfers

-Building administrators should work collaboratively with the educator assigned to multiple work sites to develop a reasonable schedule and expectations regarding staff meetings, parent teacher conferences, after school activities, and other such responsibilities. - 5.4.2.
-These responsibilities should not exceed those required of a full-time educator at a single work site. - 5.5.
-Transfers - 5.5.1.
-General Provisions - [a] The District administration may transfer educators from one school or work location to another. - [b] However, before such transfers take effect, educators shall be entitled to meet with their principals or District administrators to discuss the District's reasons for the transfers as well as the educators' concerns and preferences. - [c] Transfers shall not be imposed for the purpose of resolving performance problems that should be addressed through a Plan of Assistance. - 5.5.2.
-Voluntary Transfers - [a] Teachers within the District who desire to change from one school to another may indicate such desire by following procedures established by the Human Resources Department including application for specific postings of openings. - [b] Transfers are discouraged after August 1 or during the school year but may be considered in situations where the District administration determines that the transfers would be beneficial to students. - [c] In filling vacancies, equal consideration shall be given to qualified teachers voluntarily requesting transfers. - (i) All teacher openings shall be announced for at least five (5) working days prior to filling the opening, except for openings occurring a maximum of fifteen (15) working days prior to the first day of the school year whereby openings may be announced less than five (5) working days but no fewer than one (1) working day prior to filling the opening. - (ii) After a selection decision has been made, the principal shall promptly notify all transfer candidates interviewed and the Human Resources Department. - [d] In evaluating transfer candidates, principals shall give equal consideration to those who have served ten (10) or more years at their present school.
-Correspondingly, educators who have served ten (10) or more years at the same school are encouraged to consider transfer opportunities that would enhance professional growth and benefit students and faculties at other schools.
+- [a] Teachers within the District who desire to change from one school to another may indicate such desire by following procedures established by the Human Resources Department including application for specific postings of openings. - [b] Transfers are discouraged after August 1 or during the school year but may be considered in situations where the District administration determines that the transfers would be beneficial to students. - [c] filling vacancies, equal consideration shall be given to qualified teachers voluntarily requesting transfers. - (i) All teacher openings shall be announced for at least five(5) working days prior to filling the opening, except for openings occurring a maximum of fifteen (15) working days prior to the first day of the school year whereby openings may be announced less than five (5) working days but no fewer than one (1) working day prior to filling the opening.

+- (ii) After a selection decision has been made, the principal shall promptly notify all transfer candidates interviewed and the Human Resources Department. - [d] In evaluating transfer candidates, principals shall give equal consideration to those who have served ten (10) or more years at their present school.
+Correspondingly, educators who have served ten (10) or more years at the same school are encouraged to consider transfer opportunities that would enhance professional growth and benefit students and faculties at other schools. - [e] A principal may recommend to a teacher that he/she should consider applying for a transfer as long as it is not for a performance issue. - [f] Nothing in this section shall preclude two nonprovisional educators from exchanging positions provided that the principals at both schools give approval.
+In such cases, an announcement will not be required in that no opening exists.